aozherelyeva/autotests-project-sample/README.md

 - `conftest.py` -- config file for the tests

 # How to execute the tests:

+Clone the repo and open the parent folder that contains the project files.
+Then execute one of the following commands:

 - `pytest -v --tb=line test_items.py` - execute tests with default parameters.

 - `pytest -v --tb=line --language="ru" test_items.py` - execute tests with a custom locale.
 The default parameter value is "en".